Henry M. Teller: Politics

-Following Colorado's admission to the Union in 1876, Teller was elected by state legislature to be senator.
+Following Colorado's admission to the Union in 1876, Teller was elected by state legislature to be a U.S. senator.
 He served a brief three-month term, and was then elected for his first full six-year term, going on to be re-elected three more times and representing Colorado in the Senate for over 25 years.
 In 1882, President Chester Arthur named Teller secretary of the interior after Samuel Kirkwood resigned on April 17 of that year.
 As interior secretary, Teller had oversight of the Bureau of Indian Affairs, and vigorously opposed the allotment of Indian lands.

 Beginning in 1880, Teller became ardently connected with the Free Silver question, doing much in and out of Congress with tongue and pen.
+Teller returned to the Senate in 1885.
 He was instrumental in securing a declaration in favor of bimetallism, and he was a conspicuous actor in the prolonged fight in the Senate against its unconditional repeal following the 1892 Republican National Convention.
-The decision thus made was to indefinitely keep the gold standard intact and, in response, Teller and 24 others marched out of the 1896 Republican National Convention.
+The decision thus made was to keep the gold standard intact indefinitely and, in response, Teller and 24 others marched out of the 1896 Republican National Convention.
 As a staunch supporter of bimetallism, along with being a prominent figure, he joined the other leading Silver Republicans and became leader of the Silver Republican Party.
-However, as bimetallism increasingly fell out of national politics, the party lost much of its influence and many Silver Republicans returned to the Republican Party.
-Unlike them however, Teller never returned to the Republican Party.
+However, as bimetallism increasingly fell out of national politics, the party lost much of its influence, and many Silver Republicans returned to the Republican Party.
+Unlike them, however, Teller never returned to the Republican Party.

-Teller returned to the Senate in 1885 and served as Colorado's Democratic senator for the remainder of the time until 1909.
+With the decline of the Silver Republican organization, Teller served as Colorado's Democratic senator for the remainder of the time until 1909.
 Teller helped the Democratic Party gain more power in Colorado, which was previously dominated by Republicans.

 During the Spanish–American War, Teller gained national prominence for influencing the creation of the Teller Amendment, an amendment to the Joint Resolution for the war with Spain, passed by the House and Senate on April 19, 1898.

 After 33 years of service and retiring from Senate in 1909, Teller returned to practicing law in Colorado for the remainder of his life.

-Teller died February 23, 1914, and is buried at Fairmount Cemetery in Denver.
+Teller died on February 23, 1914, and he is buried at Fairmount Cemetery in Denver.

 On foreign and domestic affairs

 Native Americans

-Teller first became implicated in Native American affairs during the "Indian troubles" in 1863 when the Arapahoe and Cheyenne people were forced off the eastern plains of Colorado.
-For this reason, he was appointed major general of Colorado's territorial militia in that same year, a post he held until 1865.
+Teller first became implicated in Native American affairs during the "Indian troubles" in 1863, when the Arapahoe and Cheyenne people were forced off the eastern plains of Colorado.
+For this reason, he was appointed major general of Colorado's territorial militia in that same year, a post that he held until 1865.